changesets/action/docs/set-up-npm-auth.md

 # How to set up npm authentication

-This is a brief guide on setting up npm authentication on GitHub Actions.
+This is a brief guide on setting up npm authentication in GitHub Actions.
 Most of the information below are also applicable outside of Changesets and can be referenced for other npm workflows.

 ## Recommended Setup